Azaze7/Azaze7/README.md

 ===============

 📍 Born and Raised in El Paso, Texas.

 💻 Aspiring **Cyber Security Analyst**, Currently Enrolled at **The University of Texas at El Paso** in Computer Science.

 💾 Data Archivist By Day, 🕹️ Game Development By Night.

 **A Little About Me**
-I've learned to write code, but I know there's always a bigger fish!
-I'm never going to stop learning, and I love that very much.
+I began to use computers early on in my life, getting on them as early as three years old.

+I know there is always a bigger fish, so the prospect of learning for the rest of my life excites me.

 I'm very passionate about tech, especially in regards to the front-end and user experience.

 I want to use my skills to help others build projects that will make the world a better place.
-I'm currently focused on cybersecurity and ethical hacking, and enjoy concepting products that can made with older sytems.
-The *blue ocean* stategy is one that really interests me.

 ## 📼 Personal Projects